 The Good News Ambassadors class typically engage in short-term book studies (6-12 weeks) on Bible- based topics.

 Contact: Martha Biggio

-The Goodwill class is comprised of senior adults who support each other as a family in both difficult and good times.
+The Goodwill class is comprised of senior adults who support each other as family in both difficult and good times.
 We follow the Adult International Bible Studies quarterly curriculum, and our teaching is led by volunteer members each Sunday.
-We welcome everyone to join us in our journey to better understand the teachings of Jesus.
+We are currently meeting via Zoom, and welcome everyone to join us in our nourney to better understand the teachings of Jesus.

 Room S3 (Main building downstairs)